Kazu010101/Threat-Intelligence/IOC-Investigation-MintsLoader/03-Phase3-Infrastructure-WHOIS.md

 > **Reference:** [Reuters — How cybercriminals are using Wyoming shell companies for global hacks (2023)](https://www.reuters.com/technology/cybersecurity/how-cybercriminals-are-using-wyoming-shell-companies-global-hacks-2023-12-12/)

-The use of a Wyoming shell company to obtain a US-based ARIN IP allocation — while the actual infrastructure is operated by a Russian-language bulletproof hosting provider via European ASNs — is a well-documented evasion pattern in cybercrime hosting operations.
+The use of a Wyoming shell company to obtain a US-based ARIN IP allocation, while the actual infrastructure is operated by a Russian-language bulletproof hosting provider via European ASNs, is a well-documented evasion pattern in cybercrime hosting operations.

 ---